 - Poor Academic Performance

 We understand there are certain factors outside of your control that require you to leave on-campus housing.
 If you believe you should be entitled to a refund you may review our Housing Appeal Guidelines below for the appeals process.
 Please note that appeals will not be accepted if you have not submitted a cancellation form.

 The Office of Residence Life, in conjunction with the Dean of Students Office, has established a Housing Contract Appeals Process to hear the appeal of students who would like to break their housing contract but have not met the applicable criteria.
-The Assistant Dean of Student Affairs and/or their designees hear the initial appeal; in addition, information from the Financial Aid Office is often used to determine a student's "need".
+The Housing Appeals Committee will review the submitted petition form and documentation and consult with other appropriate offices as needed.
+For example, information from the Financial Aid Office is often used to determine a student's "need".

 Housing appeals must be made within four weeks of cancellation.
 After the fourth week appeals will not be accepted unless extraordinary circumstances exist.